-Görlitz, Germany's easternmost city, is a dreamy coalescence of fabulous architecture, idyllic cobbled streets and and intriguing history.
+Görlitz, Germany's easternmost city, is a dreamy coalescence of fabulous architecture, idyllic cobbled streets and an intriguing history.
 Having miraculously escaped destruction during WWII, Görlitz has over 4000 heritage buildings and is a veritable encyclopedia of European architectural styles, from the Renaissance to the 19th century.

-The town was split between Germany and Poland in 1945, when the allies drew a new border along the Neisse River.
+The town was split between Germany and Poland in 1945, when the Allies drew a new border along the Neisse River.
 Görlitz’ former eastern flank is now the Polish town of Zgorzelec, easily reached via a footbridge across the river (indeed, it's hard to tell you've even left Germany).
 The authorities on both sides tout Görlitz and Zgorzelec as a single tourist destination, with all the major sights located on the German side, while Poland lures visitors with cheaper food and accommodation options.